neekuujii2/Hire_AI/README.md

 ## Features

 - **Personalized prep** — a LangGraph pipeline reads your CV + the JD, researches the target company, diffs the gap, and a **Question Planner** precomputes the plan, difficulty curve, rubrics, and seeded follow-ups — so the live loop stays fast.
 Uploaded **CV documents (PDF/DOCX) are parsed to text server-side with [Microsoft markitdown](https://github.com/microsoft/markitdown), with a Gemini multimodal fallback for scanned/image PDFs**.
 - **Community playbook library** — question-bank packs in [`skills/`](skills/) (versioned Markdown + YAML) are retrieved by role/level and injected into the Question Planner: packs the community writes get asked in real interviews.
-Validate yours with `pnpm deepinterview skills lint`.
+Validate yours with `pnpm Hire_AI skills lint`.
 - **Scored feedback** — a rubric-based evaluator + language coach write a per-competency `ScoreCard` with strengths, gaps, model answers, and next steps that map straight back to the questions you were asked.
 - **Prep Coach** *(in progress)* — turns your gaps into an LLM study loop (plan → drills → Socratic chat).
 Grounded + cited answers are **optional**: set `LIGHTRAG_URL` (or wire a managed RAG behind the same adapter) to ground responses in your own uploaded materials; by default the coach answers honestly without fabricated citations.
 - **Cost-smart avatars** *(in progress)* — the crossfade system + persona fallbacks are built; pre-rendered idle/speaking loops from **any video generator** drop in as packs land ([docs/AVATARS.md](docs/AVATARS.md) — until then it renders a calm gradient stage).
 Original personas only (no named IP), so runtime cost is **CDN-only — no per-minute avatar fees**.